Kimserey/BlogArchive/20160301_create_animated_menu.md

 `Trans` exposes three functions `Trans.Change`, `Trans.Enter` and `Trans.Exit`.

 - `Trans.Change` animates the changes of value observed on the view given.
-- `Trans.Enter` animates the element when the element enter the scene.
+- `Trans.Enter` animates the element when the element enters the scene.
-- `Trans.Exit` animates the element when the element exit the schene.
+- `Trans.Exit` animates the element when the element exits the schene.
 - `Trans.Trivial` creates an empty transition.
 - `Trans.Create` is a shorthand for `TransTrivial() |> Trans.Change`.